| MATLAB Function Reference | ![]() |

 [x,w] = nnls(A,b,tol)

-solves the system of equations, returns the dual vector w
+solves the system of equations, returns the dual vector w, and specifies a tolerance tol.

 Examples